telerik/reporting-docs/interactivity/actions/drillthrough-report-action.md

 {{source=CodeSnippets\VB\API\Telerik\Reporting\ActionSnippets.vb region=AddNewNavigateToReportSnippet}}

-How to Set ReportSource for NavigateToReport action
+# How to Set ReportSource for Drillthrough/Navigate To Report Action

 This article includes details how to specify a __target report__ for a [Navigate to Report (Drill-through) Action]({%slug telerikreporting/designing-reports/adding-interactivity-to-reports/actions/drillthrough-report-action%}).
 You will need a [Report Source]({%slug telerikreporting/designing-reports/report-sources/overview%}) object.